icrawearable/icrawearable.github.io/index.md

 - Data-driven learning approaches to address variations in individuals or subpopulations.
 - Adaptive control policies for individual or subpopulation variances.
 - Incorporating cognitive science, neuroscience, and genetics to enhance healthcare robotics.
-- Ethics, privacy, and safety of healthcare robotics
+- Ethics, privacy, and safety of wearable intelligence and healthcare robotics
+- Emerging AR/VR/MR technologies for wearable intelligence and healthcare robotics
+- LLM-based Agents for wearable intelligence and healthcare robotics
+- Novel datasets and benchmarks for advancing wearable intelligence and healthcare robotics
-- Future and challenges of wearable intelligence
+- Future and challenges of wearable intelligence for healthcare robotics